At-Will Employment

 For the employer, there are two main downsides of at-will employment.
 They are:

 - In most states, an employee can quit at any time, for any reason, and without notice.
+This could leave you short-staffed and needing to start the hiring process again.

 - There is the risk of being sued by an employee who believes their employer violated the at-terms employment agreement.
-Even though such cases are difficult for employees to win, they can still cause damage by giving the employer a bad reputation and by draining financial resources required for defending the lawsuit.
+Even though such cases are difficult for employees to win, they can still cause damage by giving the employer a bad reputation and by draining the financial resources required for defending the lawsuit.

 Which States Have At-Will Employment?

-Which States Do Not Have At-Will Employment?
+Which States Don’t Have At-Will Employment?

 At-Will Employment vs. Contract Employment

-When comparing at-will employment vs. contract employment, recognize that most at-will employees are also contract employees.
+When comparing at-will employment and contract employment, recognize that most at-will employees are also contract employees.
 This is because employers usually offer an employee a written, oral, or implied employment contract that covers compensation, benefits, and terms of termination.

 The main difference between at-will and contract employment is that with contract employees, the terms of the contract are binding, whereas at-will employees can only be terminated according to the law.
 Note that we’re talking about employees here, not independent contractors, who are governed by different rules.